JCPedroza/back-end-service-rng-ints-fastapi-py/README.md

 ## Task

-* Create a service at the `/rng/ints/:size` endpoint that will generate a list of random integer numbers.
+* Create a service at the `/rng/ints/:size` endpoint that will generate a list of random integer numbers, and serve it as JSON.

 * The size of the list is specified as path parameter, and must be an integer greater than zero but no larger than 100.

-* The minimum and maximum values of the randomly generated numbers are specified as query parameters, and must be integers where the maximum value is always greater than the minimum value.
+* The minimum and maximum values of the randomly generated numbers are specified as required query parameters, and must be integers where the maximum value is always greater than the minimum value.

 * Apply type validation and constraint validation.
 Respond with a 400-family code to handle invalid values.